nishantjr/ml-tableau/docs/tableau.md

         by definition of $M(S)$ and by our invariants.
     * (resolve): Application of this rule does not affect the $\nu$-measure. or the elements in the sequent.
 We use the same $\rho_p$ for the child node.
+        Since it is player $1$'s turn, there is no choice to make.
     * (or): if $\phi = \zeta \lor \eta$ then by Lemma \ref{lemma:vmeasure},
         $\vmeasure(\phi) \leq \vmeasure{\zeta}$ and $\vmeasure(\phi) \leq \vmeasure{\eta}$.
         Since it is player $1$'s turn, there is no choice to make.